 Assignment 1

+Please complete the following assignment in R. To turn this in, please submit either your R file, or if you feel comfortable trying Quarto, a file created using Quarto (see the first section).
+We will go over Quarto in class for files for future assignments.

 1. Extra: Quarto

 Quarto is a comprehensive and versatile document creation package designed to facilitate dynamic and reproducible research, reports, presentations, and more.
 Built with the needs of data scientists, researchers, and authors in mind, Quarto supports a wide array of programming languages including R, Python, Julia, and Observable JavaScript, allowing for seamless integration of code, results, and narratives in a single document.
 This open-source tool extends the capabilities of Markdown, enabling users to create high-quality outputs in various formats such as HTML, PDF, slides, and even interactive websites or applications, all from a single source.
 With its emphasis on reproducibility, collaboration, and flexibility, Quarto aims to enhance the way knowledge is shared and communicated in the digital age.
 To learn more about Quarto see https://quarto.org.